The White Rose (1923 film): Reception

 The film was not well received.
 It was viewed as another typical story of the young innocent girl robbed of her purity told at a very slow pace.

+Retrospective appraisal

+Biographer and film critic Edward Wagenknecht characterizes The White Rose as "a kind of elaboration of the unwed mother portion of Way Down East (1920), though with a less innocent heroine."
+Praising the landscape shots that create the atmosphere of the Southern town and countryside, Wagenknecht registered this objection: "Symbolism was used too freely—as when the rose droops to indicate the passing of a night of love which Mae Marsh and Ivor Novello spend by the river and the changes it has wrought."

 Preservation status

 Prints of The White Rose are listed as being located at the George Eastman House Motion Picture Collection, UCLA Film & Television Archive, Academy Film Archive, and several other film archives.